cylesoft/op/docs/otp-spec.md

 ## Requests

-A basic OTP request from a client is contained on one line and looks like this:
+A basic OTP request from a client is contained on three lines (separated by `\n` newlines) and looks like this:

+    otp/1.0
+    req
-    otp/1.0 req domain.lol
+    domain.lol

-That translates to a OTP version 1.0 request to `domain.lol` for the resource at path `/` (which is the default value when no path is specified after the domain address).
+That translates to a OTP version 1.0 request to `domain.lol` using the verb `req` specifying the resource at path `/` (which is the default value when no path is specified after the domain address).
 Here's an example for a non-`/` resource:

+    otp/1.0
+    req
-    otp/1.0 req domain.lol/something
+    domain.lol/something

 Where `/something` is a resource being served by the OTP server at `domain.lol`.

 More advanced requests contain more than one line in the request.
 For example, you can include request headers directly underneath the request string:

+    otp/1.0
+    req
-    otp/1.0 req domain.lol/what
+    domain.lol/what
     header-name value

 You can also include data, separated from the headers by an empty newline, when using certain request methods:

+    otp/1.0
+    takethis
-    otp/1.0 takethis domain.lol/handler
+    domain.lol/handler
     data-type json

     {"wut":"huh?"}

 In that example, the client is sending a JSON object to `domain.lol/handler` via a `takethis` request.

+All OTP requests are broken up into key pieces:

+- The **OTP version**, so we know that the following assumptions can be made.
+- The **verb**, which specifies some kind of operation.
+In these examples, the verbs have been `req` and `takethis`.
+- The **domain name**, which specifies where the resource lives.
+- The **path**, which specifies exactly what resource on the OTP server.
+- Any **request headers** which give more specificity or further information about our request.
+- Any **data** we want to send along with the request, which is separated from the headers by two newlines (`\n\n`).

 ### Request Method/Verb Strings

-Here are the possible standard methods/verbs that can be used in a request, following the regex `/^[a-z]{2,32}$/i`:
+OTP servers are encouraged to use whatever verbs they want.
+Request verbs must only obey the rule that **they must not contain any spaces**.
+Any other characters, including UTF-8 multibyte characters, are fine.

+It's up to the OTP server to define what actions correspond to what verbs.
+These are the example defaults used in the demo OTP server included in this repository:

-- `req` is asking the server for the content at the specified resource path.
+- `req` is for asking the server for the content at the specified resource path.
-- `hey` is asking whether the specified resource path exists, but not for the content itself.
+- `hey` is for asking whether the specified resource path exists, but not for the content itself.
-- `takethis` is for sending data from the client to a resource on the server; the request line is then followed by the content to be received by the server.
+- `takethis` is for sending data from the client to a resource on the server; the request line is then followed by the data to be received by the server.

+And any custom verbs to replace these are mapped in a definition file.

 ### Request Header Format